-Focusing on the standard deviation of RS, it can be highlighted that when NPLC = 1 is considered, the overall uncertainty is much higher than those with NPLC = 5 and 10 (approximatively the double).
-When no TD is considered, a higher value of standard deviation is noted.
-Therefore, it can be stated that the best trade-off between measurement time and uncertainty is obtained for NPLC = 5, as expected also from the datasheet of the instrument [22].
-By moving to the sensor resistance RC, higher values of standard deviation in all the cases are recorded, but the same trend is highlighted.

-So, for each TD, best results are achieved with NPLC = 5.
-In fact, passing to NPLC = 10, namely doubling the observation time, no considerable improvements in terms of standard deviation are achieved.
+Focusing on the standard deviation of RS, it was clear that when NPLC = 1 was considered, the overall uncertainty was much higher than with NPLC = 5 and NPLC = 10 (approximatively double).
+Meanwhile, when no TD was considered, a higher standard deviation value was observed.
+Therefore, it can be stated that the best trade-off between measurement time and uncertainty was obtained with NPLC = 5, as was expected given the instrument’s datasheet [22].
+In terms of the sensor resistance RC, higher standard deviation values were observed in all cases, while a similar trend was evident.
+Thus, for each TD, the best results were achieved with NPLC = 5.
+In fact, when NPLC = 10, that is, double the observation time, no significant improvements in terms of standard deviation were achieved.

-Focusing on data for NPLC = 5, it necessary to check if measurements of resistances have been performed in steady state condition for each TD.
-For this reason, measurements of the resistances have been reported in Figure 7 and Figure 8 for the standard and the sensor resistances respectively.
+Focusing on the data for NPLC = 5, it was important to check whether the resistance measurements were performed in a steady state condition for each TD.
+The attendant measurement results for the standard are presented in Figure 7, while those for the sensor resistances are presented in Figure 8.

-Focusing on the standard resistance RS, it can be highlighted that when no delay is set, there is a transient effect that last about 10 measurement points.
-By increasing TD, this transient effect is mitigated.
-On the other hand, by considering the sensor resistance RC, this behavior is more evident and at least a TD =3s has to be considered in order to avoid the transient effects.
-Differences on the dynamic behavior can be attributed to different impedance of two channels.
+In terms of the standard resistance RS, it was clear that when no delay was set, there existed a transient effect that extended across around 10 measurement points.
+This transient effect could be mitigated by increasing the TD.
+However, in terms of the sensor resistance RC, this behaviour was more evident and a TD of at least 3 s had to be considered to prevent the emergence of the transient effects.
+These differences in dynamic behaviour can be attributed to the different impedance of the two channels.